-You may be detecting a bit of an adrenaline junkie theme throughout this bucket list, but this is New Zealand after all.
-Taupo Bungy has been throwing people off their ledge since 1991, so they’re old pros at it.
+Taupo Bungy has been throwing people off their ledge since 1991.
 The plunge is 47 metres into the crystal clear waters of New Zealand's longest river the mighty Waikato - making it the country's highest water touch bungy.
-As they say, ‘why live on the edge when you can jump off?
+As they say, ‘why live on the edge when you can jump off?'.

 4. Have a soak in one of the Taupo hot pools

 This region is a wonderland of New Zealand geothermal activity, so you’ve got to take advantage of it while you’re here.
 There are a few different spots in Taupo where you can enjoy a hot soak.
-AC Baths, Wairakei Terraces and DeBretts Taupo Hot Springs offer paid hot pools, or if you’re short on cash from all that skydiving and bungy jumping you can soak in the free ‘hot spot’ in the Waikato River near Spa Park.
-Come on down and mingle with some locals – bliss!
+AC Baths, Wairakei Terraces and Taupo DeBretts Hot Springs offer paid hot pools, or if you’re short on cash from all that skydiving and bungy jumping you can soak in the free ‘hot spot’ in Spa Thermal Park.

 5. Visit the Maori Rock Carvings